alexismp/egress/README.md

 The Android application was built using Android Studio and uses the [Firebase Android SDK](https://www.firebase.com/docs/android/api/) for data backend and real-time features.

 The backend is a Maven project which can be used in your favorite IDE (including Android Studio!).

-**This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.**